fabri1983/eternity2_solver/README.md

 It generates the jar file and copy the external dependencies under target folder.
 Profiles (use -Pname):
 	java7, java8: for executing with either JVM.
-	jrockit: intended for running under JRockit JVM from Oracle.
+	jrockit: intended for running on Oracle's JRockit JVM.
-	mpje: intended for running in cluster/multicore environment.
+	mpje: intended for running in cluster/multicore environment using MPJExpress.

 Execution